How do you get your mojo back after a cardiac event?

 The healthier your self esteem the more resilient you will be.
 It is appropriate to be affected by crisis, trauma and disaster.
 Lack of reaction would be a sign of mental imbalance.
 A healthy eating plan, good activity and sleep all contribute to building resilience and confidence.

 Through Life Coaching, NLP and Hypnotherapy you can build confidence, set goals and remove limiting beliefs.
 This will then help you to live and love your life once more, perhaps even more than you did before your cardiac event.

 When do you need more confidence?

-Here are just some of the areas that can affected by lack of confidence and self esteem.
+Here are just some of the areas that can be affected by a lack of confidence and self-esteem.
 Because you can overcome them, you will feel happier and more confident in yourself and your abilities.

 - Body confidence